JanSharp/VPMPublish/README.md

 - Run `vpm-publish publish`
   - If you'd like to be cautious, you can run `vpm-publish publish --validate-only` first, but the publish command itself runs validation first anyway
   - I'd recommend reading everything the publish command is doing so you, well, know what it's doing with your project, see here: [notes.md](notes.md)
-- Run `generate-vcc-listing` to generate an updated VCC listing locally
+- Run `vpm-publish generate-vcc-listing` to generate an updated VCC listing locally
 - Open a terminal in the folder containing the github gist for the listing
   - Note the use of `cd` to change directory when writing a script (or simply using a terminal in general)
 - Run `git add .`, `git commit -m "Update listing"` and `git push`